S0AndS0/Debian-Kit-Mods/README.md

 02152014 ARM_Java_JDK7_Istaller works again. (renamed to ARM_JDK7sf_Installer in preperation for other versions for hardfloat to be made)
 02172014 ARM_Maptools_Installer works again.
 02242014 ARM_Java7_Downloader now exsists and works.
+02272014 FindScriptDirectory works as an example of what's to come
 ~~~~~~
 usage instructions
 ~~~~~~